-- 5. Western Australia.-(i) General.
+5. Western Australia.-(i) General.
 Advances to settlers are made by the Agricultural Bank, which was established in 1895.
-Special advances are also made to returned soldiers. - (ii) Agricultural Bank.
-This Bank makes advances to a limit of £2.000 on the security of a first mortgage to persons engaged in agricultural pursuits.
+Special advances are also made to returned soldiers.

+(ii) Agricultural Bank.
+This Bank makes advances to a limit of £2,500 on the security of a first mortgage to persons engaged in agricultural pursuits.
 The borrower must pay the interest on the amount advanced for the first 5 years, and after the expiration of that term the advance with interest must be repaid within 25 years in half-yearly instalments.
-The interest is at such rates as may be prescribed, but if over 5 per cent. per annum, must not exceed by more than 1 per cent. the rate of interest paid by the Bank on funds raised by the Bank. - (iii) Advances to Soldier Settlers.
-A soldier settler may be granted an advance up to £625 for improvements, fertilizers, machinery, plant, etc., and the interest thereon is the full current rate charged by the Agricultural Bank. - (iv) Amount of Advances.
-The following table gives particulars respecting advances, etc., to 30th June, 1926:-
+The interest is at such rates as may be prescribed, but if over 5 per cent. per annum, must not exceed by more than 1 per cent. the rate of interest paid by the Bank on funds raised by the Bank.

+(iii) Amount of Advances.
+The following table gives particulars respecting advances, etc., to 30th June, 1927 :---

-ADVANCES TO SETTLERS.-WESTERN AUSTRALIA, 1925-26.
+ADVANCES TO SETTLERS .-- WESTERN AUSTRALIA, 1926-27.

 Particulars.
-Year ended- Advances made during Year 1925-26.
-Total Advances at 30th June, 1926.
-Amount outstanding at 30th June, 1926.
-Agricultural Bank advances Soldier settlement advances Advances to rural industries Advances to assisted settlers .
-30.6.26 30.6.26 30.6.26 31.3.26 £ 383,089 248,649 162 1,050,119 £ 5,730,101 5,569,867 24,703 10,509,121 £ 3,663.461 5,345,415 26,466 1,808,250 Total •• 1,682,019 21,833,792 10,843,592 • ! !
+Year ended- Advances made during Year 1926-27.
+Total Advances at 30th June, 1927.
+Amount outstanding rt 30th June, 1927.
+Agricultural Bank advances Soldier settlement advances Advances to rural industries Advances to assisted settlers $\begin{array}{c} 30.6.27\\ 30.6.27\\ 30.6.27\\ 30.6.27\\ 31.3.27\end{array}$ £ 380,144 139,152 87 \$64,286 £ 6,110,332 5,709,018 24,791 11,373,406 £ 3,711,019 5,048,599 21,316 1,880,286 Total · · · 1,383,669 23,217,547 10,661,220

-- 6. Tasmania.-(i) General.
-Advances to farmers and producers may be made under the State Advances Act, to closer settlement settlers under the Closer Settlement Act, to fruit-growers formed into a registered company under the Advances to Fruit-growers Act, and to returned soldiers under the Returned Soldiers Settlement Act. - (ii) State Advances Act.
-The Agricultural Bank of Tasmania, constituted under this Act, is authorized to borrow up to £200,000 on debentures or stock for the purpose of advancing money to farmers and other primary producers who own land in fee-simple or under purchase from the Crown on credit.
+6. Tasmania.-(i) General.
+Advances to farmers and producers may be made under the State Advances Act, to closer settlement settlers under the Closer Settlement Act, to fruit-growers formed into a registered company under the Advances to Fruitgrowers Act, and to returned soldiers under the Returned Soldiers Settlement Act.

+(ii) State Advances Act.
+The Agricultural Bank of Tasmania, constituted under this Act, is authorized to borrow up to $\pounds 370,000$ on debentures or stock for the purpose of advancing money to farmers and other primary producers who own land in fee-simple or under purchase from the Crown on credit.
 Advances are secured on first mortgages, and may be made for any of the purposes prescribed.
 The trustees reserve the right to fix the period for repayment of any loan with a maximum term of 30 years.
-Interest at 61⁄2 per cent. and instalment of principal are payable half-yearly. - (iii) Closer Settlement Act.
+Interest at 64 per cent. and instalment of principal are payable half-yearly.

+(iii) Closer Settlement Act.
 Under this Act the Minister may make advances to lessees in aid of the cost of improvements.
-The total amount advanced may not exceed $\mathfrak L$ for $\mathfrak L$ of the sum expended by the lessee in such improvements.
-Loans are repayable by equal half-yearly instalments with interest, not exceeding 7 per cent., extending over a period not exceeding 21 years. - (iv) Advances to Fruit-growers Act.
+The total amount advanced may not exceed \mathfrak{L} for \mathfrak{L} of the sum expended by the lessee in such improvements.
+Loans are repayable by equal half-yearly instalments with interest, not exceeding 7 per cent., extending over a period not exceeding 21 years.

+(iv) Advances to Fruit-growers Act.
 The Minister may make advances for prescribed purposes to registered companies on a first mortgage on freehold land or on a lien on other property.
 Generally, the amount of advance must not exceed 75 per cent. of the value of the land or plant, but, in the case of a company desiring to purchase grading machinery, it must not exceed 50 per cent. of the value thereof.
-Liberal terms have been arranged for repayment of principal and interest. - (v) Returned Soldiers Settlement Act.
+Liberal terms have been arranged for repayment of principal and interest.

+(v) Returned Soldiers Settlement Act.
 Advances up to £625, on easy terms as regards repayment, may be made to discharged soldiers to assist in making improvements and purchasing requisites.
 The Minister may in certain cases remit wholly or in part the payment of rent or instalments on the purchase-money.